 Who Are You, Really?

 Then, he asked them, “But who do you say that I am?”
 Peter replied, “You are the Messiah.”
-Mark 8:29
+Mark 8:29.

 Only one thing is eternal – our relationship with Jesus.
 Beauty fades.
 Positions change.
 Titles come and go.
 Unfortunately, relationships sometimes fail.
 Friends and family sometimes pass away.
 Children grow up.
 When our marital status (whether single or married) becomes who we are and what we live for, we must refocus.
 When what our children do and say becomes our everything, we must refocus.
 When our beauty (whether we see ourselves as such or lacking thereof) defines us, we must refocus.
-When a platform of ministry (such as Sunday school teacher, member of the choir, author of a book, or anything else for that matter) becomes our worth, we must refocus.
+When a ministry platform (such as Sunday school teacher, member of the choir, author of a book, or anything else for that matter) becomes our worth, we must refocus.

 *** Article first appeared on iBelieve.com.